 His company creates a voting system that ensures that a vote is recorded one time (through the use of a token) for the specific candidate they want (placed into the candidate’s “wallet”) and permanently recorded on the Blockchain.

 Another company working on creating a platform that uses Blockchain technology to replace and/or enhance the current voting methods used today is BitCongress, which released a White Paper on its approach.
 The company uses the Blockchain technology with a token-based system to control the voting system ensuring one person, one “unchangeable” vote.

 This token is called a VOTE and by using the Blockchain to permanently record each vote, it ensures that there can be no manipulation of those votes or voting twice.
 The company has also built in additional capabilities that allow for people to voice their opinions on various topics, enhancing the “voice of the people” approach of the app.

-However these technologies may ultimately change the way that we vote and those votes are recorded, it seems fair to also conclude that we’ll still be saddled with nasty rhetoric, political pundits, “smart boards” that show delegate counts and plenty of Twitter bashing.
-But after all, it’s America and our system is messy but somehow it works.
-Or at least we hope it does.
+However, these technologies may ultimately change the way the country votes and how those votes are recorded, it seems fair to also conclude that citizens will still be saddled with nasty rhetoric, political pundits, “smart boards” that show delegate counts, and plenty of Twitter bashing.
+The American voting system seems messy, but somehow it still works.